 From the outset, the University of St Andrews offers an array of events and opportunities which result in a truly unique student experience.
 Students participate in a range of traditions, notably, the red academic gown and the academic family, where older students adopt first year students as ‘children’ and help guide them in a system of mentoring.
 These traditions and the choice of over 150 sports clubs and student societies to choose from ensures a community feel amongst students from first year onwards.

 Students of Biblical Studies may be interested in joining the St Mary’s College Society.
-The society organizes social events for the staff and students of the School of Divinity.
-The Society is very active with Friday lunches, pub evenings, the annual dinner, the annual ball and the Christmas lunch.
+The society organises social events for the staff and students of the School of Divinity.
+The society is very active with Friday lunches, pub evenings, the annual dinner, the annual ball and the Christmas lunch.
 They also have a charitable and spiritual role within the college, raising money for different charities throughout the year.

 The School of Divinity is located in St Mary’s College, one of the oldest and most historic parts of the University, where theology has been taught for over 500 years.
 Today, teaching takes place in seminar rooms and lecture theatres equipped with the latest technology both within St Mary’s and around the University.
 The Divinity library is housed in the historic King James Library, and students have their own common room in the former Principal’s House.

 The town of St Andrews itself has lots to offer.
-As the campus is located around town, walking around you encounter ancient and modern buildings and areas of greenery and seaside which provide a rich, beautiful backdrop to learning.
-If you want a change of scenery, St Andrews' position near surrounding towns and cities such as Anstruther, Dundee and Edinburgh make it ideal for getting to know more about Scotland.
-Find out more about student life at the University of St Andrews.
+As University buildings are located throughout the town, walking around you encounter ancient and modern buildings and areas of greenery and seaside which provide a rich, beautiful backdrop to learning.
+If you want a change of scenery, St Andrews' position near surrounding towns and cities such as Anstruther, Dundee and Edinburgh makes it ideal for getting to know more about Scotland.